santipabWannakiri/spring-boot-otel-custom-id/README.md

 Therefore, I'm going to focus on context management because it's really important and harder to understand how you will maintain context and pass it through the whole service.

-## Context Management Approaches
+## Context Management
 OpenTelemetry context (context) is a crucial component for distributed tracing and observability in microservices architectures.
 By passing the context through your service, you enable end-to-end tracing and ensure that contextual information is available for diagnostics and analysis.

 When implementing OpenTelemetry (Otel) manually, there are 2 primary contexts to manage:
 * Context between classes and function
 * Context between services

-#### 1. Context between classes and function: This refers to sharing context within a single service, where different classes or methods might need access to the same tracing information.
+## Context between classes and function approaches
+This refers to sharing context within a service, where different classes or methods might need access to the same tracing information.

 Common approaches:
-## 1. Method Arguments

-**Description:** Pass the context object as an argument to methods that require it.
+##### 1. Method Arguments : Pass the context object as an argument to methods that require it.

-**Pros:**
-- Explicit and modular, showing dependencies clearly in method signatures.
-- Improves testability as dependencies are explicitly provided.

-#### 2. ThreadLocal Storage

-**Description:** Store the context in a thread-specific variable for access within methods of the same thread.
+##### 2. ThreadLocal Storage : Store the context in a thread-specific variable for access within methods of the same thread.

-**Pros:**
-- Simplifies parameter passing, as the context is accessible within the same thread.
-- Well-suited for single-threaded or thread-local contexts.

 #### 3. Dependency Injection Frameworks

 **Description:** Manage context as a bean and inject it into required classes.

-**Pros:**
-- Centralized management of dependencies, promoting modularity.
-- Can simplify dependency handling, especially in larger applications.
-- Can be compatible with various frameworks that support dependency injection.

 | Approach               | Pros                                                                                                         | Cons                                                                                                              |
 |------------------------|--------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------|